kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 Submit an "Issue" or post in the "Wiki" (tabs above) to have me add your Youtube video to the official playlist for this project.

+This sketch version is FREE so that anyone can enjoy it.
+For those of you who can afford to support my work on this project, I do offer a not-for-free sketch version that has the following enhancements:

+--  Arrange for adjustments of various kinds during run time based on keyboard inputs -- Place other variables ( loop delay, ...) up in the defines area of source code -- Use an LM334 to prevent power supply noise from plotting (i.e., convert from resistance to conductance monitoring which means
+       that power supply noise is eliminated!)
+-- Use digital potentiometer (x9c104 or x9c503) for more automated balancing of the two serial resistances